BerkeleyExpertSystemTechnologiesLab/Squishy-Methane-Analysis/MethaneCNN/README.md

 WIP: Currently everything below the warning message in the notebook.

-These videos can be found in the [GasVid](https://drive.google.com/drive/folders/1JKEMtCGPSq2IqGk4uXZP9A6gr8fyJsGC?usp=sharing) shared GDrive folder.
+These videos can be found in the [Splitted_Videos](https://drive.google.com/drive/folders/1dez8FgBlnj6aGQcQwd0dKy5K2bzMz9T_?usp=sharing) shared GDrive folder (it can also be found in `Methane_Teams`).